 The SQL editor's SQL history does not originate from here, as it is stored in the

-Custom plugins (modules) are stored in the
+Custom user script, module, and library files are stored in the

 Section C.3, “Plugins and Tools”.